 UKNow: What advice would you give to parents about maintaining balance?

 However, if parents become aware that their student is not functioning well on a daily basis, and the student is not accessing available support resources, parents may contact the UK Residence Life staff for a welfare check on students living on campus.
-Additionally, parents can contact the Community for Support and Intervention with nonemergent reports.
+Additionally, parents can contact the Center for Support and Intervention (CSI) with non-emergent reports.

 UKNow: What advice would you give to parents who have concerns about a long wait for mental health services at UK?
 How can their child get seen if they are in a crisis or how can they help lend support?